lernitas/batel-game/README.md

 ### 3. Skill vs. Wealth

 - **Leveraged Outcomes:** The game’s leveraged positions mean that market movements can dramatically alter the value of a player’s warriors.
 A smaller player with a well-chosen position that aligns with market movements can achieve higher GP than a larger player whose position moves unfavorably.
   - **Example:** A whale deposits $1,000 worth of Zorksees to attack (short) ETH.
 If ETH’s price rises, their position is weakened, and they lose warriors.
-Conversely, a smaller player with $100 of Zorksees defending (long) ETH gains reinforcements and can stake more GP.
+Conversely, a smaller player with $100 of Lernitas defending (long) ETH gains reinforcements and can stake more GP.
 - **Anti-Whale Mechanics:** The increasing cost of War Bonds over time discourages whales from making late-game large investments to manipulate outcomes.
 They would need to spend significantly more to cover their warriors and stake GP effectively.

 ### 4. Monitoring and Adapting